Kavanaugh Could Tip Supreme Court Against Gun Control Laws

 "Kavanaugh's basically the roadblock to anything we want happening," said Charlie Mirsky, the 18-year-old political director of March for Our Lives.
 "We believe that if we got anything passed, he could declare it unconstitutional," he said.
 "He could just block anything we want from staying in place."

-Of course Kavanaugh could not do that by himself, but Second Amendment scholars on the right and left seem to agree on where the nominee stands, and how important his nomination is in terms of gun regulation.
+Of course Kavanaugh could not do that by himself, but Second Amendment scholars on the right and left seem to agree where the nominee stands, and how important his nomination is in terms of gun regulation.

 "Kavanaugh believes in a very vigorous Second Amendment right to bear arms, and he thinks there is little room for constitutionally permissible gun control," says UCLA law professor Adam Winkler, who has written extensively about the right to bear arms.